 This multimedia walking tour takes you through St Ives, connecting places and spaces in and around the town to Nicholson, his work and his life.
 It features an audio commentary alongside visual material including archival photographs, letters and artworks by Nicholson and his contemporaries in St Ives.

-£3 or free for those with admission tickets to Tate St Ives or Barbara Hepworth Museum and Sculpture Garden.
+It’s just £3, or free for those with admission tickets to Tate St Ives and Barbara Hepworth Museum and Sculpture Garden.

 Subscribe and download for free